HRH The Duke of Gloucester

 Executive Committee: Richard Smith

-Richard was elected to the Executive Committee in October 2015 and is leading the Society's Education initiative.
-He has been chairman of the Leicestershire Branch for many years.
+Richard was elected to the Executive Committee in October 2015 and is the Society's Education Officer.
+He has been Chairman of the Leicestershire Branch for many years.

 Executive Committee: Anne Sutton

 Anne has served on the Committee since the 1970s and was appointed editor of The Ricardian in 1977.
 The publication of the Festschrift edition of the journal in 2003 marked her 25 years as editor.

 Executive Committee: Geoffrey Wheeler

 Geoffrey is the longest-serving member of the Committee and was elected in 1969.
 He is the Audio-Visual Librarian and maintains the Society's archive of press material relating to Richard III.